 Fast food workers are often on their feet for hours at a time.
 When this is combined with rushing around during peak times and lifting boxes during stockroom checks, your feet can be left extremely sore and tired.
 Having sore feet can make it harder to deliver customer service with a smile and you could be more susceptible to trips and slips too.

 Invest in work shoes with cushioned insoles to support your feet during your long shifts.
 Grayson and Karina are lightweight shoes with Hoverlite insole technology, and a foam compound which cushions your feet to help each step feel lighter than the last.
 Plus, the slip-resistant FlexTread outsole ensures the shoes have superior grip and mould to the shape of your feet, moving the way you do for long-lasting comfort.

 It can get quite hot in a fast food restaurant, particularly in the kitchen due to the ovens and grills.
 Combine this with the rushing around after customers and you’ve not only got sore feet but you’ll probably have sweaty ones too.
 This is uncomfortable and can increase the risk of blisters forming, which will affect your productivity.

 Look out for shoes that offer ventilation.
-Condor and Falcon III are CE and OB certified shoes with strategically placed mesh panels to help keep your feet cool throughout your shift.
+Condor and Condor Women are CE and OB certified shoes with strategically placed mesh panels to help keep your feet cool throughout your shift.
 The wide heels offer additional traction and, when combined with TripGuard and slip-resistant soles, make these stylish work trainers even more suitable for the slippery fast food environment.